Ingredients

 LEFTOVERS

-Can be frozen for up to 2 months or refrigerated for up to 3 days.
+Can be frozen for up to 2 months or refrigerated in an airtight container for up to 3 days.
 Thaw in the fridge overnight before reheating for best results.

 - Prep Time: 15 mins